The present perfect continuous expresses action that started in the past and is still happening now or has just finished.

 - Where have you been?
 I have been playing football.

-3. Present perfect simple vs present perfect continuous
+3. Present perfect continuous vs present perfect simple

 Verbs of mental process describe cognitive mental actions, such as think, believe, know, like, and understand.
-They are typically stative verbs.
-Therefore, it is incorrect to use the present perfect continuous with verbs of mental process.
+They are typically stative verbs and should not be used in present perfect continuous.
 An exception is the verb think.

 - I have always liked the way you teach.
 I have always been liking the way you teach.